AppFair/appfair.github.io/index.md

 Select **BOTH** items and right-click select "Export 2 Items…".
 Export to a file named "Certificates.p12" and select a password.
-Create a GitHub organization secret called "NOTARIZATION_SIGNING_PASSWORD" with the value of that password.
+Create a GitHub organization secret called "`NOTARIZATION_SIGNING_PASSWORD`" with the value of that password.

-Next copy the "NOTARY_CERTKEY_P12_BASE64" itslef to the clipboard with:
+Next copy the "`NOTARY_CERTKEY_P12_BASE64`" itself to the clipboard with:

   `base64 Certificates.p12 | pbcopy`

-In your GitHub organization Secrets settings, paste the value into a "NOTARY_CERTKEY_P12_BASE64" key.
+In your GitHub organization Secrets settings, paste the whole value into a "`NOTARY_CERTKEY_P12_BASE64`" key.

 Once these secrets have been configured for your organization, any subsequent release builds of your app will be automatically notarized.

 If errors occur, see the GitHub actions log for your release action to identify the cause.
 Typically, the source errors is the format of the `NOTARY_CERTKEY_P12_BASE64` secret, which must be correctly formatted as the base64 representation of the `p12` export.